DedyOfficial/Redbelly/README.md

 **Token Symbol :**  `RED` </br>

- [Remix IDE](https://remix.ethereum.org/).
-Remix is one of the commonly used development environments for smart contracts on Ethereum.

 [Open Remix](https://remix.ethereum.org/) and click on the `New File`

-Name your file, in our case we've named it `Redbelly.sol` - yes, that [famous token standard](https://eips.ethereum.org/EIPS/eip-20)
+Name your file, in our case we've named it `Redbelly.sol` - yes, that [famous token standard]

 Now add code.